 On the other side of COVID we hope there will be time for the team to reflect further on all the higher order learnings that are coming from the project.
 But we are really excited by what we see already.”

 Professor Hawe is a Scientific Advisor to the teams currently revising the Medical Research Council (UK) Guidance on Complex Interventions.
-She is presenting an online seminar on 11 August, Scaling-up complex interventions: Adaptation is not a threat to fidelity (and maybe never was).
-Register here
+She presented an online seminar at the University of Sydney on 11 August 2020, watch the presentation with slides: Scaling-up complex interventions: Adaptation is not a threat to fidelity (and maybe never was).

 - Conte K, Groen S, Loblay V, Green A, Innes-Hughes C, Mitchell J, Milat A, Persson L, Thackway S, Williams M, Hawe P. Dynamics behind the scale up of evidence-based obesity prevention: Protocol for a multi-site case study of an electronic implementation monitoring system in health promotion practice.
 Implement Sci.
 2017;12:146.